AckerlyXu/heima/articles/sql-database/sql-database-cloud-migrate.md

 The following list contains recommendations for best performance during the import process.

 * Choose the highest service level and performance tier that your budget allows to maximize the transfer performance.
 You can scale down after the migration completes to save money.
-See [Change the service tier and performance level of a single database using the Azure portal](sql-database-manage-single-databases-portal.md), [Change the service tier and performance level of a single database using PowerShell](sql-database-manage-single-databases-powershell.md), [Change the service tier and performance level of a single database using Transact-SQL](sql-database-manage-single-databases-tsql.md)
 * Minimize the distance between your .BACPAC file and the destination data center.
 * Disable auto-statistics during migration
 * Partition tables and indexes